Tiruchirappalli Tamil Nadu, India Travel Guide

 Extend your stay in Thanjavur for exploration, then move to Chettinad (e.g., Karaikudi) for unique mansions, cuisine, and artisan crafts.

-Proceed south to Madurai, then to Rameswaram (a significant pilgrimage island), and finally Kanyakumari (the southernmost tip of mainland India).
+Proceed south to Madurai, after that to Rameswaram (a significant pilgrimage island), and finally Kanyakumari (the southernmost tip of mainland India).

-Travel to the east Pondicherry, Mahabalipuram (UNESCO site), and then to Chennai (the state capital).
+Travel in an easterly direction Pondicherry, Mahabalipuram (UNESCO site), and subsequently to Chennai (the state capital).

 Tiruchirappalli serves as a hub with superb connectivity for both domestic and international travelers.